timoschwarzer/gitlab-monitor/CONFIGURATION.md

     # Whether to show pipelines of tags
     showTags: true

-    # Maximum number of pipelines to display for this filter.
+    # Minimum number of pipelines to display for this filter.
-    # 0 for infinite
-    maxPipelines: 0
+    historyCount: 1

     # Hide skipped pipelines
     hideSkippedPipelines: false